Ddm140207/netflix-90s-movie-analysis.py/README.md

 ### 🎬 How many short movies were released in the 1990s?
 (Less than 90 mins)
 A total of **184 short action movies** from the 1990s are present in the dataset.

+### ❓ Which movie genre was most popular in the 1990s?
+With the highest number of releases in the 1990s, the Action genre clearly dominated the decade, reflecting both industry investment and global audience preferences for dynamic, adrenaline-filled narratives.

+The chart below shows the number of movies per genre released between 1990 and 1999: